wdoganowski/cloud-chronicles/99. Other articles/02. Using VSCode for CLI and Python tasks on AWS - part 2/README.md

 Default output format [None]: YAML
 ```

-1. Enter your AWS _access key ID_ and _secret access key_: You will need to enter your access key ID and secret access key, which you can obtain from the AWS Management Console.
+1. Enter your AWS _access key ID_ and _secret access key_: you will need to enter your access key ID and secret access key, which you can obtain from the AWS Management Console.
 1. Choose your default region: You will need to choose a default region for the AWS CLI.
 This is the region that the CLI will use by default for all AWS services.
 1. Choose your default output format: You will need to choose a default output format for the AWS CLI.
 This is the format that the CLI will use to display output from AWS services.
 You can choose between JSON and YAML or leave it empty, to let AWS decide.

+### Testing the CLI

 Test the AWS CLI: Once the AWS CLI is configured, you can test it by running a command such as _aws s3 ls_.
 This will list the contents of your default S3 bucket (assuming you have one).